sendgrid/stopwatch/README.md

 stopwatch
 ==========

-This package offers a a nice solution to take some measurements of the various states of your application.
+This package offers a nice solution to take some measurements of the various states of your application.
 It is a non high-resolution timer that is designed to be fast giving you an accurate picture of how long your code paths are taking.

 [![BuildStatus](https://travis-ci.org/sendgrid/stopwatch.svg?branch=master)](https://travis-ci.org/sendgrid/stopwatch)